Ting Cui: 2017–18 season

-2018–2019 season
+2018–19 season: World Junior bronze

 Cui began her season on the JGP series, placing fifth in Linz, Austria, and then seventh in Ostrava, Czech Republic.
 Making her senior international debut, she won silver at the 2018 CS Tallinn Trophy in November.

 At the 2019 U.S. Championships, Cui debuted on the senior level domestically.
 She placed twelfth in the short program after falling twice and failing to execute a combination.
 She rallied in the free skate, where she placed third, rising to fifth place overall.
 Cui said afterward that it "felt amazing, and the audience was so different from juniors.
 I could feel the energy from the crowd, and I was just so happy, and people were on their feet too, which was really amazing."
 Cui was then assigned to the 2019 World Junior Championships alongside pewter medalist Hanna Harrell.
 Because both Harrell and gold medalist Alysa Liu were ineligible for senior international competition, Cui was also assigned to the 2019 Four Continents Championship.

 Competing at Four Continents, Cui placed seventh in the short program.
 Despite an edge call on her flip, she said it was "so much fun skating for the crowd, especially during my footwork, that was great.
 It’s my first Championship event, and I really want to enjoy every moment of it."
 In the free program, she fell three times and finished in eleventh place overall.

 She won the bronze medal at the 2019 World Junior Championships after placing third in both segments, becoming the first American lady to medal at Junior Worlds since Gracie Gold in 2012.

-2019–2020 season
+2019–20 season

 Cui suffered from a serious ankle injury over the summer but returned to compete at the 2019 U.S. Classic, where she finished fourth.
 On October 9, 2019, Cui announced that she had reinjured her ankle in training and would consequently withdraw from her Grand Prix assignments for the year, the Internationaux de France and NHK Trophy.

 In January, Cui qualified for the 2020 U.S. Championships but withdrew in December 2019 to focus on recovering from her ankle injury.